Back to Blog

 5. Support for Parliamentary Democracy and the Rule of Law

 Australia is governed by elected representatives through Parliament.
-Citizens participate in democracy by voting in elections — in fact, voting is compulsory for Australian citizens aged 18 and over.
-The rule of law means that everyone, including the government, is subject to and accountable under the law.
+Citizens take part by voting in elections, and voting is compulsory for Australian citizens aged 18 and over.
+The rule of law means everyone, including the government, is subject to and accountable under the law.
 No one is above the law.

 6. Equality Under the Law